the-doyle/issuefinder/README.md

 * Enter search terms
 * View all located terms in table format (document, page num, term located) and highlighted in the original document

 The application is built using Python/Django and Bootstrap.
-Included are a Dockerfile/docker-compose.yml for containerizing the application.
+Included are a Dockerfile/docker-compose.yml for dockerizing the application.
 IssueFinder is currently deployed on a virtual machine and being tested with 40+ professionals.

 I contributed 100% of the code for this application on the front and back-end.
 Happy to talk about anything in this repo!